lbc1013/algorithm-tracking/README.md

 # Algorithm-tracking

 This is an app called 'algorithm-tracker' tracking the algorithm that the user has done.</br>
-I created this app to practice MERN STACK Development.
+I created this app to practice CRUD operation using the MERN STACK Development.

+This app allows user to Create, Read, Update and Delete as an algorithm list.

   *MongoDB - document database</br>
   *Express(.js) - Node.js web framework</br>